Link: Stanton • Price: $499/£459/€519

 For Stanton to bite the bullet in such style is admirable.
 I really hope it sets a trend where controller manufacturers incorporate a screen and offer some 2 way MIDI feedback so that some control is given back to the unit rather than having to keep looking at the laptop screen.
 Well done Stanton.

 I know it’s become a bit boring to hear, but I cannot stress it enough – the successful use of a digital DJ solution is most likely going to be down to how well you prepare your music.
 Just turning up and plugging in devices is likely to be met with varying levels of disappointment.
-Thus Stanton have put some time into working out how best to make using a small screen over a laptop a practical reality.
+Thus Stanton has put some time into working out how best to make using a small screen over a laptop a practical reality.

 Firstly formats.
 WAV, MP3, AAC AIFF and MP4 are supported, which essentially covers just about every possible audio format that the target market is likely to use.
 If you’re after FLAC or other more exotic formats, then you’re most likely not going to be an SCS.4DJ buyer.
 And yes I said MP4 – the SCS.4DJ can at least play the audio from movies, and can also play single movies.
 I’m guessing it’s for the demo movie to be played in stores.
 So strictly no VJing here though.

 Let’s look at the ways you can use music on the SCS.4DJ.
-It’s all about USB – probably USB keys, but also hard drives and smart phones.
+It’s all about USB – probably USB keys, but also hard drives and smartphones.
 Yes – that means iOS devices and suchlike, but not iPods in my experience (certainly not the 5 year old 30Gb or new Classic and Nano that I have here).
 Plugging a device into one of the many USB ports (including the handy hidden ones in the base) should see it recognised and ready for use.
 It’s best to allow the SCS.4DJ to properly build a database and analyse the BPM and waveforms first, but you can just dive in and use it right away.
-Obviously, all the sync and beat based functions will be out of the window.
+Obviously, all the sync and beat-based functions will be out of the window.

 A word of warning – analysing on the SCS.4DJ takes forever.
 We’re talking a painfully long time even on a small device.
 Apparently it works out at 8Gb per day if you leave the SCS.4DJ to run untouched.
 So don’t expect to walk up to the SCS.4DJ with a huge hard drive and get instant performance.
 And if you try using the unit while it’s analysing, it’ll be jumpy and sluggish.

-So the analysis creates a database of your music, calculates BPM, creates a wave form and adds a beat grid, all of which is pretty much vital to get the best from the SCS.4DJ.
-And on the whole it does a brilliant job.
+So the analysis creates a database of your music, calculates BPM, creates a waveform and adds a beat grid, all of which is pretty much vital to get the best from the SCS.4DJ.
+And on the whole, it does a brilliant job.
 I can’t really comment on what other manufacturers use to calculate such things, but this really does a great job even with the toughest of tracks.

 On the whole, 4 to the floor or tracks with a strong defined beat are analysed perfectly.
-It struggles a little with shorter tracks (say 30-60 seconds) and has the occasional wobbly with half time and double timing of beats (Jungle throws it out a lot actually), but no more or less than any other system out there.
+It struggles a little with shorter tracks (say 30-60 seconds) and has the occasional wobbly with half time and double-timing of beats (Jungle throws it out a lot actually), but no more or less than any other system out there.
 And these can easily be fixed from the EDIT BPM tab on the home screen.
 This gives you a specific x2 or 1/2 time to adjust the BPM, As well as the ability to shift the beat grid to the cue point position.
 But because the beat grid is probably accurate, they still mix together fine, so dropping some breaks into dubstep will still sync at the press of a button even if you don’t correct them.

 A final note about the library – if you’ve got everything in order and have set up playlists properly, you can nip off to the bar, toilet or dancefloor thanks to the Auto DJ feature.
 It’s not especially complex or intelligent, but will automatically play the tracks in your playlist unattended, fading from track to track based on your crossfader curve setting and a time setting too.